Alpha-Synuclein transgenic Mouse Models

 Line 61 transgenic Mouse Model

 Overall expression levels are therefore higher compared to D-Line mice.
-The Line 61 mouse model is therefore well suited for studies that aim to reduce overall levels of human α-synuclein.
-Measurable behavioral differences to non-transgenic littermates start at about 2-4 four months of age, depending on the behavioral test.
+The Line 61 mouse model is thus well-suited for studies that aim to reduce overall levels of human α-synuclein.
+Measurable behavioral differences to non-transgenic littermates start at about 2-4 month of age, depending on the behavioral test.

 Figure 2: Quantification of astrocytosis in Line 61 mice.
-A: GFAP immunoreactive (IR) area in percent was quantified in the striatum of 6-, 9-, and 12-months old Line 61 mice and non-transgenic (ntg) littermates.
-N = 4 per group.
-Mean + SEM; Two-way ANOVA followed by Bonferroni‘s post hoc test. *p<0.05.
-B: Representative images of GFAP labeling in the striatum of 6-months old Line 61 and ntg animals.
-Scale bar: 50µm.
+A: GFAP immunoreactive (IR) area in percent was quantified in the striatum of 6, 9, and 12 month old Line 61 mice and non-transgenic (ntg) littermates. n = 4 per group.
+Mean + SEM; Two-way ANOVA with Bonferroni‘s post hoc test. *p<0.05.
+B: Representative images of GFAP labeling in the striatum of 6 month old Line 61 and ntg animals.
+Scale bar: 50 µm.

-We would be happy to test your compounds in the D-Line mouse model!
-The most common readouts are:
+We would be happy to test your compounds in these mouse models!
+Readouts depend on model but the most common are:

 - Synaptic loss

-QPS Austria is also ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.
+QPS Neuropharmacology is also ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.

 We are happy to receive your inquiry.